Ryu Hayabusa: Critical response

-In 2010, the magazine listed Ryu as one of the best ninja characters to appear on Nintendo consoles.
-GameRant regarded Ryu Hayabusa as one of the best martial artists in gaming thanks to how fun is his ninjutsu to use in the video games especially with his Dragon Sword.
-GamesRadar found him as a brutal character despite his heroic portrayal, remaining as one of the "most memorable, influential, and badass" gaming protagonists.
-GamesTM enjoyed his design, seeing as one of the most athletic characters in gaming.

 Despite the positive response Ryu's character received in his games, his portrayal in Ninja Gaiden 3 was the subject of criticism by Daily News for being portrayed as a passive fighter compared to his past brutal characterization with his design no longer involving his mask.
 The writer said Ninja Gaiden 3 features a more sensitive and vulnerable Ryu as a result of killing so many enemies in previous games.
 The change of personality was compared to Samus Aran from Metroid: Other M which resulted in the protagonist receiving negative backlash for her characterization.
 Siliconera panned the handling of the protagonist in Ninja Gaiden 3 for being overly guilty over his actions despite spending multiple installments killing enemies, ruining the appeal of the franchise.
 The Gamer also panned this take of Ryu, calling it "murder hobo" and all of murders Ryu keeps committing make the plot lack any sense.
 In contrast, Siliconera saw the altered Ryu from the remake Razor's Edge as more violence than in the original Ninja Gaiden 3 which the writer noted to have ended on failure with one of the reasons being the protagonist's personality.
 GamesRadar praised how Razor's Edge no longer questions the character's moral and instead give the player freedom in regards to what Ryu can do to the enemies at the cost of removing several scenes involving such state of the protagonist.
+In response to Ninja Gaiden 4, Rock Paper Shot Gun lamented Ryu became a minor character as he is rarely playable in Yakumo's place, making paralels with Raiden from Metal Gear and Nero from Devil May Cry who also happen to be popular action games and replace previous iconic heroes.

 After Soulcalibur V was released, Elton Jones of Complex wanted him as guest characters a future series entry; He enjoyed the skills of Taki and Natsu but wanted Ryu to be the focus of the story.
-Merchandising of the character has appealing to EndGadget for its chibi form that contrasts his signature style.
 Red Bull regarded Dead or Alive as one of the best crossover games ever mainly because the writer favorited Ryu Hayabusa, referring him as the best ninja in fiction, and playing as him was rewarding.
 Ryu's inclusion in Warrior's Orochi was praised by PlayStation Blog due to how his continuous guest appearances in several games made him an icon in Koei Tecmo.